snehadiwan04/cds-exp-4/README.md

 # Experiment 4
 ## Aim -
-Writing a C++ programs that demonstrate the use of bitwise operators.
+To study and implement C++ bitwise operators.
 ## Theory -
 Bitwise operators are used to perform operations on individual bits of data.
-They are essential for tasks that involve low-level progrmming, such as manipulating binary data and performing bitwise arithmetic.
+They are essential for tasks that involve low-level programming, such as manipulating binary data and performing bitwise arithmetic.
 The common bitwise operators in C++ include AND (&), OR (|), XOR (^), NOT (~), left shift (<<), and right shift (>>).

 ### Bitwise AND (&)-